 Wood, on the other hand, burns best when sitting on a bed of ash (also called a firebox, which is where the fuel burns), with air circulating from the top.

 Because of these differences, a multi-fuel stove may not be optimised for burning both types of fuel.
 Ideally, it’s best to work out what type of fuel you want to burn and what you have access to first, and then base your buying decision on that.

 The Stove Industry Alliance (SIA) found that 77% of people who have a multi-fuel stove only burn wood.
 If you are planning on only ever burning wood, getting a dedicated log burner is advisable.

 However, if you want to burn both types of fuel, and especially if you think you may not have regular access to one, then go for a multi-fuel stove.

 Multi-fuel stoves may not be optimised for burning both types of fuel

 If this is the case, look out for a multi-fuel stove that has primary and secondary (sometimes called airwash) air vents.
 These allow you to control whether more air circulates from above or below, depending on the type of fuel.

-Also look for a stove that will allow you to remove the grate, so wood can be burnt on the base of the stove, instead of the grate.
+Also look for a stove that will allow you to either remove the grate, so wood can be burnt on the base of the stove instead of the grate, or to adjust it.

 If you have a multi-fuel stove and live in a smoke-controlled area, you will only be able to burn smokeless fuel - such as anthracite coal.